andrzejlisek/BackupToMail/readme.md

 * **Recovered values in both data and code** \- Some serie values in both files was incorrect and fully recovered\.
 * **Unrecoverable incorrect values** \- Too many serie values are incorrect and there is not possible to correct\.
 There also not possible to detect, which values in serie are correct or incorrect already\.
 If uncorrectable incorrect values exists, it means that there is not possible to fully recovery data file, in some cases, the file may be recovered partially\.

-Depending on save mode, none, some or all modified segments will be saved\.
+Depending on save mode, modified segments may be saved or not\.
 The result is splitted to data and code file, thich contains following information:

 * **Total** \- Total number of file segments\.